openedx/docs.openedx.org/source/educators/migration_wip/11_course_assets/pages.rst

 ===========================================================

 To simplify the management of Open Response Assessment (ORA) problems, a card on this page provides a way to enable certain course-wide overrides.
-Rather than going through each ORA in a course indiviually, these overrides allow course staff to enable certain new features course-wide.
+Rather than going through each ORA in a course individually, these overrides allow course staff to enable certain new features course-wide.

 **Flexible Peer Grading**